pvdabeel/prolog/Documentation/Handbook/14-doc-cli.md

 and the usual resolution switches mirror what you already use with emerge-style workflows.
-On top of that, a proof-based resolver can expose tools that a traditional dependency solver does not: `--explain` and `--llm` for plan dialogue, `--variants` for USE-sensitive alternatives, and `--search` that can treat a phrase as a natural-language query when structured parsing does not apply.
+On top of that, a proof-based resolver can expose tools that a traditional dependency solver does not: `--explain` and `--llm` for plan dialogue, `--diagnose` / `--log` for metacircular build-failure repair, `--variants` for USE-sensitive alternatives, and `--search` that can treat a phrase as a natural-language query when structured parsing does not apply.